 • The dry season runs from April to October

-Temperature on the trail varies significantly depending on the altitude and season; temperatures can reach as high as 80°F (27#C) during the day and drop down below freezing at night, so hikers must come prepared for hot as well as cold conditions.
+The temperature during the Machu Picchu Trek varies significantly depending on the altitude and season; temperatures can reach as high as 80°F (27°C) during the day and drop below freezing at night, so hikers must come prepared for hot and cold weather conditions.

-Hiking along the Inca Trail can be challenging due to its length and high altitudes; however, its rewards make the experience well worthwhile; its breathtaking scenery will impress anyone while feeling great satisfaction from having accomplished something big!
+Hiking the Machu Picchu Inca Trail can be challenging due to its length and high altitudes; however, its rewards make the experience worthwhile.
+Its breathtaking scenery will impress anyone while feeling great satisfaction from having accomplished something big!

 Inca Trail Map TreXperience

-To participate in this amazing tour, you will need to secure the permits long in advance.
-Every day, there are only 500 permits available and this number includes porters, chef, tour guides and travelers.
+To participate in the Classic Machu Picchu Trek, you will need to secure the permits long in advance.
+Every day, there are only 500 permits available, including porters, chefs, tour guides, and travelers.

-The Inca Trail is one of the most popular trekking routes in the world, but, if is sold out, you might consider alternative tours to Machu Picchu.
-Below you will find a comparison of the most popular tours.
+The Inca Trail is one of the most popular trekking routes in the world, but if it is sold out, you might consider alternative treks to Machu Picchu.
+Below, you will find a fair comparison of the most popular tours.

 • Inca Trail vs. Salkantay Trek

-The Inca Trail is the classic choice for a Machu Picchu trek.
-It's the most popular option, and for a good reason – it's an incredible journey that takes you through some of the most stunning scenery in Peru.
-The trail follows the ancient path of the Incas and ends with a spectacular entrance into Machu Picchu.
-The downside of the Inca Trail is that it's crowded (permits are limited to 500 people per day) and can be expensive.
+The Inca Trail hike is the classic choice for a Machu Picchu trek.
+It's the most popular option—it's an incredible journey through some of the most stunning scenery and through history.
+The Classic Machu Picchu Trek follows the ancient path of the Incas and ends with a spectacular entrance into Machu Picchu through the Sun Gate.

 • Inca Trail vs. Lares Trek

 The Lares Trek is a shorter, 4-day option that starts in the village of Lares and ends at Machu Picchu.
-While it doesn't have as many Inca ruins along the route, it's a great choice if you want to avoid crowds.
+While it doesn't have as many Inca ruins along the route, it's a great choice if you want to avoid crowds and learn from the locals.
+To arrive at Machu Picchu, you need to travel by train and stay 1 night in a hotel in Aguas Calientes.

-• Inca Trail vs. Short Inca Trail Trek
+• Classic Inca Trail vs. Short Inca Trail hike

-The original Inca Trail is a long and challenging hike, but there is also a shorter version known as the Short Inca Trail Trek.
+The original Classic Inca Trail 4 days is a long and challenging hike, but there is also a shorter version known as the Short Inca Trail.
 So, which one should you choose?

-The Inca Trail is 26 miles (42 kilometers) long and takes four days to complete.
-It starts at Km 82, in the Sacred Valley, and ends at Machu Picchu.
-Trekkers will pass through beautiful scenery along the way, including alpine forests, mountain valleys, and lush jungles.
+The Classic Machu Picchu Inca Trail is a 26-mile (42-kilometer) hike that takes four days to complete.
+It starts at Km 82 in the Sacred Valley; and ends at Machu Picchu.
+Along the way, trekkers will pass through beautiful scenery, including alpine forests, mountain valleys, and lush jungles.
 The trail also crosses several high-altitude passes, reaching a maximum elevation of 13,829 feet (4,215 meters).

-The Short Inca Trail Trek is only 10 miles (16 kilometers) long and can be completed in two days.
+The Short Inca Trail hike to Machu Picchu is only 10 miles (16 kilometers) long and can be completed in just 1 day.
 It starts at Km 104 and ends at Machu Picchu.
-While this route doesn't offer the same variety of scenery as the longer Inca Trail, it still passes through some stunning landscapes, including cloud forests and alpine meadows.
+While this route doesn't offer the same variety of scenery as the longer Inca Trail, it still passes through some stunning landscapes, including cloud forests.

 • Inca Trail vs. Quarry Trek